cdbastos/kanban_task_manager/README.md

 ## About Task Management System

 ### Project Description
-This is a Portfolio landing page built with Laravel and filament, It has a full control panel to control task management.
+This is a landing page built with Laravel and filament, It has a full control panel to control task management.

 ### How to Install
 1. Clone the project